Conversational AI

 • More setup complexity than packaged platforms like Retell

-• Voice quality, latency, and compliance posture inherit from the providers you choose at each layer
+• Voice quality, latency, and compliance posture inherit from the providers chosen at each layer

 Where it underperforms vs others